 For a city of hills, you might wonder about your options for traveling around the city.
 Here’s a quick breakdown of how to get around Valparaíso.

 BY PUBLIC TRANSIT: There are two primary transit options in Valparaíso: buses and funiculars (discussed above).
 Buses only run along the flat roads at the base of Valparaíso’s many hills, along the waterfront.
-There are buses to everywhere within the city center as well as the surrounding communities.
-They are mostly used by locals going to and from work, and are affordable at up to 410 CLP ($0.60) per ride.
+There are buses everywhere within the city center as well as the surrounding communities.
+They are mostly used by locals going to and from work and are affordable.

 OTHER TRANSIT OPTIONS: If you’re physically able, walking is the best way to get around Valparaíso.
 However, be aware that there are exceptionally steep hills in some parts of the city.
 That said, there’s nothing quite like the feeling of reaching a great viewpoint of Valparaíso from a stairwell or steep alleyway.
 Make sure to pack a pair of very comfortable shoes as the streets can be a bit uneven!